 Create a learning culture

-Of course, the success of your microlearning primarily depends on your content.
-For your learners to be able to work on your learning materials, they need access to them.
-How to make your microlearning content truly available is explained here.
+Of course, your content primarily determines the success of your microlearning.
+In order to work on your learning content, your learners need to have access to it.
+You will learn how to make your microlearning content truly available now.

 Update August 2022: Are you interested in the topic of learning bites?
 Then read the article about Learning Nuggets (definition + examples) in our blog now!